 Samuel is the Earth Observation and Land Specialist accessing satellite data to provide answers for land based queries including the effects of climate change.

-Dr Samuel Almond’s paper on Land Use Management: Improving Crop Yield.Download pdf
+Dr Samuel Almond’s paper on Monitoring the Effects of Climate Change.Download pdf